MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/apps-package.md

 #### Don't: Copy other brands

 Your icons must not mimic any copyrighted products that you don't own.
-For example, a design similar to a Microsoft product or brand.
+For example, a design similar to a :::image type="icon" source="../../assets/icons/microsoft-icon.png" border="false"::: Microsoft product or brand.

 ### Examples